 The lawsuit, which repeats some allegations made in a dismissed complaint filed in California in April, offers a graphic account of the young girl’s alleged encounters with Trump, the worst of which is described as a “savage sexual act.”
 The lawsuit claims that during this instance, Trump tied her to the bed and struck her face with his hand, saying he could do what he wanted, despite her pleas for him to stop.
-The complaint alleges that Epstein raped her twice.
+The complaint alleges that Epstein also raped her.

 Michael Cohen, special counsel to Trump, had not yet read the new allegations when reached by phone.
 An attorney for Epstein could not immediately be reached for comment.
 In response to a similar lawsuit filed back in April, Trump categorically denied the claims.
 That lawsuit was dismissed in May.

 It should be noted that anyone can file a civil complaint in federal court.
 The statute of limitations in New York for civil rape cases is five years, but Monday’s complaint argues that the time limit should be waived, noting that the plaintiff was too frightened to report the abuse because Trump had threatened that if she did “her family would be physically harmed if not killed.”

 “Both defendants let plaintiff know that each was a very wealthy, powerful man and indicated that they had the power, ability and means to carry out their threats,” the complaint claims.

 New York discarded its statute of limitations for criminal sexual assault cases in 2006.
 A spokesperson for District Attorney Cyrus Vance Jr. in Manhattan declined to comment on the lawsuit.